offbynull/actors/README.md

 }
 ```

-However, if it were implemented as a normal actor, the logic would have to be written in a much more convoluted manner:
+However, if it were implemented as a basic actor, the logic would have to be written in a much more convoluted manner:

 ```java
 public final class CustomActor implements Actor {